ElizabethSeidle/ElizabethSeidle/README.md

 # Portfolio
 https://www.linkedin.com/in/elizabeth-seidle/

-# Projects organized by methodology
+Projects are organized by methodology.

 ## Unsupervised Learning

 ### Clustering